Quantco/pixi-apk-container/README.md

 # pixi-apko-container

+Unfortunately, this container is not functional.
+See thread [here](https://quantcoteam.slack.com/archives/C9Y5AURA6/p1711190806792339).

 A container image for Pixi, built with [Apko](https://github.com/chainguard-dev/apko).
 Using Apko brings many benefits:

 - Fully reproducible by default.
 Run apko twice and you will get exactly the same binary.